Democracy Guidelines

 Do you fund work on other democracy subjects such as money in politics, fair courts, government accountability, or civil discourse?
 No, our Democracy Program work is currently focused on voting rights and elections, redistricting and representation, and census data accuracy only.

-If I want to submit a request a funding, what would be an appropriate amount?
+If I want to submit a request for funding, what would be an appropriate amount?
 Ultimately, it's up to each applicant to decide on an appropriate request amount based on the specifics of the project, but we can provide some context that may help inform your request.
-While there are exceptions, typical Democracy Program grants tend to be in the $25,000-$100,000 per year range for one-time or state-specific projects to approximately $200,000 per year for larger multistate projects.
-The majority of our Democracy Program grants are for one year or two years.
-We do not typically provide general operating grants.
+While there are exceptions, typical Democracy Program grants tend to be in the $25,000-$125,000 per year range for one-time or state-specific projects or in the $100,000-$250,000 per year range for larger multistate projects.
+The majority of our Democracy Program grants are for one or two years.
+We consider requests for general operating grants on a case-by-case basis.
+For new inquiries, we strongly recommend reaching out to schedule an introductory call to discuss your proposed project before submitting a request for funding.

 Do you support events?
 Occasionally, if the event is relevant to the Democracy Program’s three focus areas described above.
 Please contact Democracy program staff to discuss prior to submitting a letter of inquiry.